+- Low current dry relay contact outputs.

+- High current dry relay contact outputs.

+- Override connectors for plug-in cable to override switches.

+- Projector motor fuse.

+- Changeover fuse.

-- Low power dry relay contact outputs. - High power dry relay contacts for Xenon Lamp, Projector Motor, Changeover Open/ Close, and Slide Projector. - A plug-in I/O CPU Control Board to handle I/O and serial interface. - Override connector for plug-in cable to override switches. - Override connector for optional override switches. - Large terminal blocks for user interface.
+- Plug-in I/O CPU Control Board to handle I/O and serial interface.

+- Terminal Blocks for connection to the console and booth equipment.

-This Panel (PC board) will connect to the to the Local I/O Network (LIN).
-The outputs can be configured at the PC Host.
+The I/O Control Board simply plugs onto the relay board to provide I/O and the network interface.
+This Panel (PC board) will connect to the Local I/O Network (LIN).
+The outputs are then configured at the PC Host, Locally on the CNA, or via CineSuite and TCP/IP (where applicable).

 The relays and plug-in I/O CPU Control Board get their power from the LIN cable.
+This board will generally be mounted in a cabinet on the booth wall, but can also be mounted in the console next to the Booth Termination Panel.